Dean of Students

 Most importantly, Dons serve as supportive, informed listeners and resource counselors for residents in need of assistance.

-Residence Staff are given extensive training to ensure they have the skills to support students in residence.
+Dons are given extensive training to ensure they have the skills to support students in residence.
 Training includes:

 - Alcohol and Addiction Issues